solidjs/solid-docs-legacy/langs/en/api.md

 ): [get: () => T, set:(v: T) => T];
 ```

 This is the most basic reactive primitive used to track a single value that changes over time.
-The create function returns a get and set pair of functions to access and update the signal.
+The `createSignal` function returns a pair of functions as an array: a getter (or _accessor_) and a setter.

+The getter returns the current value of the signal.
+When called within a tracking scope (like functions passed to `createEffect` or used in JSX expressions), the calling context will rerun when the signal is updated.

+The setter updates the signal.
+As its only argument, it takes either the new value for the signal, or a function that maps the last value of the signal to a new value.
+The setter returns the updated value.

 ```js
 const [getValue, setValue] = createSignal(initialValue);